Home >> Flower Drawings > Flower Outlines

 These flower outline drawings are all done with my favorite 2B mechanical or retractable pencil.
 The lead doesn't need sharpening and it gives a clear, crisp line to my pencil flower drawings.

 A "B" grade pencil has the softest lead and it is the best grade of pencil for beginner artists.
 A 2B can do everything that we require - that is, it can be light or dark, depending on the pressure we use.
-Click here if you want more information about art pencils and paper.
+Click to read a bit more about art pencils and paper on this website..

 Let's Draw An Outline Together...